 If you want to learn a little bit about me, here is probably a good place to start.
 I'm Geoflly Adonias, an Electrical Engineer from João Pessoa, Brazil, now living in Waterford, Ireland, where I'm pursuing a PhD degree.

-I'm a bit of a privacy freak, free (as in freedom) software enthusiast who likes electronics and technology.
+I'm quite privacy-conscious, free (as in freedom) software enthusiast who likes electronics and technology.
 I like to spend my free time listening to podcasts, reading non-fiction books and watching TV series.
 The recommendations below are listed in no particular order and I'm in no way affiliated with any of them.

 Writing and Reading

 You might've guessed that, as a PhD student, I spend most of my time writing and reading scientific papers and reports, and yes, you're right, most of the writing I do nowadays is towards papers to be published in peer-reviewed journals as well as reading related literature.

 However, whenever I get the time, I like to read non-fiction books, usually personal development and biographies.
 I'm no Oprah but here are some of my recommended readings that I hope you'll like them: